squirrels-analytics/squirrels-analytics.github.io/docs/references/cli/build.md

 sqrl build --select my_model
 ```

-Stage a new build while the current one is in use:
+Stage a new build if the current one is in use:
 ```bash
 sqrl build --stage
 ```